By Rebecca Francis

-Looking for a great weekend away but don’t want to leave your furry friend behind?
+Looking for a great weekend away but don’t want to leave your best friend behind?
 Don’t worry, the Fleurieu Peninsula offers a range of pet friendly experiences – from beaches and trails to cafes and cellar doors.
-Your four-legged family member will love checking out these dog-friendly spots, as will you!
+Your four-legged family member will love checking out these dog-friendly spots, as much as you!

 Dog friendly beaches

 The Onkaparinga region has a number of beaches that are off-leash 24 hours a day, seven days a week!
 Being the closest to Adelaide, O’Sullivans Beach is often the most popular.
 The dog friendly section starts south of Selway Terrace and goes all the way down to the north side of Heather Street, stretching for around 1km – heaps of space for you and your pup to explore!

 Sellicks beach offers a stunning view of the pristine South Australian coastline and is where the Mount Lofty Ranges meets the sea.
 The steep cliffs give way to a white stretch of sand which is perfect for your pooch to run on.
 Dogs are allowed to roam from the northern side of Robert Street down to ‘Cactus Canyon’, the southern boundary at any time.
 Cars are allowed on the beach below the Esplanade so keep an eye on your furry friend at all times.

 Your pooch will be delighted with this stretch of golden sand on the southern coast, from Goolwa through to Middleton beach.
 There are no restrictions, except where there are active Hooded Plover breeding areas, so let your fur child run wild any time of the day and any day of the year.
 The beach stretches from Treleaven Place to Tongan Way.